 Student Activities: Role-playing activities are used to learn practice skills such as speaking on the telephone, ordering in a restaurant, etc. Students will memorize vocabulary and verb conjugations and compile a set of flashcards to reinforce and review new words, verbs, and phrases.

 Student Evaluation: Periodic oral and written tests, oral drills, listening activities, vocabulary tests, an final exam.

-SPAN 201

-Spanish II\
+SPAN 201 Spanish II\ ALL YEAR / 1 credit

 Prerequisite: SPAN 101 Spanish I.